 Our goal is to provide research & clinically proven information content that will help clinicians & physicians assess and support people with tinnitus.
-For some Physicians & GPs this may be primarily around the initial consultation, then being able to point patients in the right direction in terms of accessing quality information and treatment from specialists.
+For some Physicians & GPs this may be around the initial consultation, then being able to point patients in the right direction for quality information and treatment from specialists.

 When you join as a full individual member just add the name of your clinic and we will provide you with the following benefits:

 Under the Helping Your Tinnitus tab which is primarily designed for people with tinnitus we have provided a 5 step approach to taking control of tinnitus.
 For Clinicians we will provide a parallel 5 step structure so if you wish you can work alongside your patients when they are using the tinnitus tunes website as members.

 Tinnitus fact sheets (Patient & Clinician Versions) + Clinical guidelines